timnewsham/FuchsiaNotes/Syscalls.md

 which verifies the caller's Instruction Pointer.
 Any calls that don't originate from the right address in a shared library are rejected.
 This prevents developers from directly making system calls without going through the shared library.
+(Note: Magenta prevents processes from unmapping this library and mapping their own code in its place).

-The check is implemented in generated functions such as `VDso::ValidSyscallPC::socket_read`, which are passed in by the wrapper.
+The check is implemented
+in generated functions such as `VDso::ValidSyscallPC::socket_read`, which are passed in by the wrapper.
 These can be found in the generated `vdso-valid-sysret.h` header.
 A typical example